SoCal Weekend Trips Part One (Series)

 When imagining all the phenomenal locations one could easily do on a three-day, Friday to Monday weekend, it’s easy to become overwhelmed.
 Yes, paralysis from over-analysis is real!

-Because of this, I decided on some arbitrary factors to make these journeys easy and accessible to most riders.
+Because of this, some arbitrary factors to make these journeys easy and accessible to most riders are in place.
 For some, this list will bring back incredible memories of voyages past.
 For others, this can serve as inspiration and realization that the motorcycle is an excellent means to do overnight traveling.

 Now, if you’ve never made an overnight trip on your motorbike, please take a look at this article that demystifies and simplifies what you need to have a great time traveling on your bike.

-Since everyone’s daily distance stamina is a bit different, I decided to cap the daily journey to 400 miles.
+Since everyone’s daily distance stamina is a bit different, the daily distance is capped at to 400 miles.
 For many riders, especially on sportbikes, this is a long day.
 In most cases, the daily distances will be much shorter.

 Another qualification was that it needs to be three days, max.
-In some cases, one could add an extra day, but the journey should be able to be done in three days.
+One could probably add an extra day, but the journey should be able to be done in three days.

 Lastly, the skill level involved has to include 95% of riders.
 As such, these trips are primarily street riding.
 There are many phenomenal dual-sport weekend opportunities in SoCal, but the goal was to be inclusive.
 If you wish to share your dual-sport experience, then one can easily envision a whole story dedicated to that.
 Let’s do it!